 - Clean up spills immediately.
 When there is a spill of liquids, grease, or anything else you could slip on clean it up as soon as possible to avoid falls.

 - Secure rugs.
 To prevent rugs from moving around and causing slips, secure them with nonskid pads or purchase rugs with slip-resistant backings.
 Another alternative is to use double-sided carpet tape to keep the rug in its place.

 - Beware of where you put hot liquids.
-If you have young children in the house, always be weary of where you put that cup of hot coffee.
+If you have young children in the house, always be wary of where you put that cup of hot coffee.
 Refrain from placing hot liquids on a table that has a runner or table cloth hanging over—the child may pull on the fabric causing the liquid to spill on them.
-Also do not leave hot liquids in a place where children can reach it.
+Overall, just do not leave hot liquids in a place where children can reach it.